MrReplikant/AvrilAI/README.md

 Your starting prompt should be something like this:
 Me: Hi, Lilith!
 Lilith:

-This is very important because this is what allows the AI to recognize that this is a conversation and not a text andventure.
+This is very important because this is what allows the AI to recognize that this is a conversation and not a text adventure.
 Conversational prompts should look like this consistently, with your AI's name and a colon at the end.

-Something that is VERY important is to use your punctuation.
+It is VERY important to use proper punctuation..
 Not putting a period at the end of your sentence could cause the AI to start behaving strangely.
 This is because you are supposed to put your comapnions name after your sentences, like so: "Lilith:" in order to force the AI to speak for your partner, and not you.
-But when you do not use periods or other elevant punctiation, this can case your AI to mistake it's name for the end of your sentence.
+But when you do not use periods or other relevant punctiation, this can case your AI to mistake it's name for the end of your sentence.
-Again, please see the example conversation in-program (it's not human-readable readable in it's raw JSON save file form) to see how this is done.
+Again, please see the example conversation in-program (it's not human-readable in it's raw JSON save file form) to see how this is done.
 I am working to automate this, but for now this has to be done manually.

 HOW TO ROLEPLAY WITH YOUR AI:
 To Roleplay with your AI, do as you would with AI Dungeon, starting with "You", which in this case refers to yourself, and then whatever action you take.
 Before entering roleplay inputs, you have to backspace "Me:" out of your prompt bar, and THEN type in your roleplay input.
 To refer to your AI in your actions, refer to your AI directly by name.